ajleeson/research_blog/_posts/2022-10-22-traps-climatology.md

 This week I finished creating TRAPS climatology.
 There are a few loose ends that I'll need to tie up later.
 Otherwise, I am at the point where I can now add real flow/temperature/nutrient values to TRAPS in LiveOcean.

-For all TRAPS I have climatology for flow, temperature, nitrate, ammonium, total inorganic carbon, total alkalinity, and dissolved oxygen.
+All TRAPS climatology for flow, temperature, nitrate, ammonium, total inorganic carbon, total alkalinity, and dissolved oxygen.

 All of the generated climatology files follow the same naming convention and have the same layout as current LiveOcean river climatology files.